Ziang-Lu/Database-Learning-Notes/5-MongoDB/MongoDB.md

     db.posts.find({$or: [{tag: "diary"}, {rank: {$gte: 5}}]})  // ... where "tag" is "diary" OR "rank" >= 5 ...
     // We can also use $and to represent "AND".
     // But, we can simply combine the selection conditions into one single JSON object.
+    // We can also use $not to represent "NOT".

     db.posts.find({rank: {$exists: true}})  // ... where "rank" field exists ...
     db.posts.find({rank: {$in: [3, 4, 5]}})  // ... where "rank" is in [3, 4, 5] ...
+    // We can also use $nin to represent "not in".

     // Projection